 Key takeaways for using cannabis for better sex

 It’s important to remember that finding the right strain and dosage for your particular needs may take some experimentation.
 Moderation is the key when it comes to cannabis and sex.
 It’s a delicate balance, just like any sexual chemistry.
-REady to try?
+Ready to try?
 Check out Earthy Now’s full spectrum CBN Gummies for the ultimate relaxation in a gummy!

 Read next: Best Edibles for Female Arousal